-The USACE has the authority to permit the discharge of dredged or fill material in Waters of the U.S. under Section 404 CWA.
+The USACE has the authority to permit the discharge of dredged or fill material in Waters of the U.S. (WOUS) under Section 404 CWA.
 While the Regional Water Quality Board has authority over the discharge of dredged or fill material in Waters of the State under Section 401 CWA as well as the Porter-Cologne Water Quality Control Act.
-The Project area was surveyed with 100 percent visual coverage and no drainage features were present on site.
-As such, the subject parcel does not contain any wetlands, waters of the U.S., or Waters of the State.
+The Project area was surveyed with 100 percent visual coverage and no drainage features were present on site that met the definition for WOUS.
+As such, the subject parcel does not contain any wetlands, Waters of the U.S., or Waters of the State.